jacksonbauer2024S/CS4824Capstone/README.md

 **[Access Data Here](https://drive.google.com/drive/folders/1JfZAyMrxdpIDJ9Sw70aXtkf0S6_948iu?usp=sharing)**

-The data file should be extracted and placed in the main project directory.
+The data folder should be extracted and placed in the main project directory.